 Even with Airbnb and writing, it would have been impossible to fund my travels if I wasn’t leading a frugal lifestyle.
 My monthly budget of 40,000 INR(which included food, travel and expenses for learning and experiences) helped me keep my expenses in check.
 I only bought things which were absolutely necessary, cooked wherever possible and helped others in exchange for money and accommodation (like giving private English lessons in Brazil).

 There are many young people who are working while traveling using workaway.info.
 Others are volunteering on farms using wwoofing.
 A few are also using their passions like cooking and art to make some money on the road.
 I used a crowdfunding campaign before I started the project and many wonderful people decide to support me.
 I was able to collect about 1,00,000 INR / 1490 USD, which helped kick started the journey.

 Like they say, where there is a will, there is way.
 The question is whether you are going to find a way, or an excuse.
 I’d rather have you find a way, so we can meet somewhere on the road.
-Lets hope this how to travel the world for free blog has helped you pave a way!
+Lets hope this blog helps you travel the world!

 Read more about travelling in India – https://www.india.com/travel/